 Why Study Art & Design at The Purbeck School?

-The Art department at The Purbeck School provides a learning environment which takes into consideration each students’ needs and abilities, whilst having high expectations of all.
+The Art department at The Purbeck School allows students of all abilities and backgrounds the equal opportunity of accessing the Arts.
+We provide a learning environment which takes into consideration each students’ individual needs and inspires them to produce meaningful, skilful and diverse work.

 The department is superbly equipped and offers specialist ceramics and photography facilities including a suite of computers and a darkroom, enabling students to sample a complete range of creative processes.

 Our staff are comprised of highly skilled Art specialists and we deliver an exciting and challenging curriculum that reflects the interests of our learners and the ever-changing aesthetics of contemporary practice.

 The Art department is very welcoming and supportive.
 Students have a range of extra-curricular opportunities including both art and photography clubs, working with visiting artists, specialist workshops, competitions and an annual arts festival.
 All students are offered opportunities to take part in visits to local and national museums and galleries and we aim to run regular overseas study trips for 6th form students.

 - KS3 – Students are taught in mixed ability classes, for four hours each fortnight on a creative subject rotation.

 - KS4 – Students are taught in mixed ability classes for five hours each fortnight.

 - KS5 – Students are taught by two specialist members of staff, for up to nine hours each fortnight.
 Students are also granted full access to the Art and Photography studio spaces during study periods to develop their work independently.